harlyon/ReactRouter/README.md

 # Frontend Authenticated Routes with `react-router`

-This is the example code for Frontend Authenticated Routes with `react-router` talk.
+This is the example code for Frontend Authenticated Routes with `react-router`.

 Excelsior! :rocket: